top of page

 Preserving Culture Through Art

 Combining traditional and contemporary disciplines, he uses mixed media and often incorporates natural materials.
 Rare earth pigments gathered from riverbanks and shorelines are utilized to add color.
-These are applied by traditional methods passed down to him through family knowledge.
-Feathers and fur, harvested throughout the year, are common components within each piece.
-Today, these elements continue to represent the rich heritage of the peoples throughout Bristol Bay and the Bering Sea.
+Feathers and fur, harvested throughout the year, are common components within his three dimensional artwork.
+Today, these elements continue to represent the rich heritage of the people throughout the Bering Sea.

 The artist David John Angaiak is holding up a Yup'ik Eskimo Story Mask he created titled 'In the Shelter of His Wings'.
 This commissioned artwork is created in the traditional form depicting the Snowy Owl.
 The body of the mask is white with light blue around the eyes.
 Natural earth tones are used on the hoops and appendages, created by rare earth pigments collected throughout Alaska, and applied using traditional technique.